dilah777/saweria-stellar/README.md

 # 💰 Web3 Tipping dApp (Stellar Dual Network: Testnet & Mainnet)

 ## 📖 Application Description
 **Web3 Tipping dApp** is a decentralized application built on the Stellar network that empowers users to support creators or friends by sending tips seamlessly.
-Upgraded from its initial version, this MVP (Minimum Viable Product) now features a fully functional **Dual Network Support**, allowing users to dynamically switch between the Stellar Testnet (for free, risk-free testing) and the Stellar Mainnet (for real XLM transactions).

-Built with a focus on simplicity, commercial readiness, and user experience, this application allows users to authenticate using the Freighter wallet, request initial funds from the Stellar Friendbot (on Testnet), and execute raw XDR transactions directly to the respective Stellar Horizon network.
-This project showcases a functional end-to-end Web3 user flow utilizing a responsive CSS Grid dashboard, without relying on heavy frontend frameworks.
+Built with a focus on simplicity and user experience, this application allows users to authenticate using the Freighter wallet, request initial funds from the Stellar Friendbot, and execute transactions directly to the Stellar Horizon network.

+This MVP (Minimum Viable Product) features a fully functional **Dual Network Support**, natively defaulting to the **Stellar Testnet** for risk-free testing and evaluation, while allowing users to dynamically switch to the Stellar Mainnet for real XLM transactions.

+## 🎯 Project Focus & Category
+This project is developed as a foundational **Tip Jar / Crowdfunding Page**.
+It focuses heavily on demonstrating the core fundamentals of Web3 development within the Stellar ecosystem, specifically:
+* **Wallet Setup & Connection:** Implementing seamless connect/disconnect functionality using the Freighter wallet.
+* **Balance Handling:** Fetching and clearly displaying the connected wallet’s native XLM balance in real-time.
+* **Transaction Flow:** Sending XLM transactions on the Stellar Testnet with comprehensive user feedback, including success/failure states and transaction hashes.

+This robust foundation paves the way for future scalability, including Soroban smart contract integration for real-time crowdfunding progress and live event synchronization.

 ## 📜 Mainnet Smart Contract ID
-As required for the mainnet deployment submission, below is the verified Smart Contract ID assigned to this project:
+As part of the project's progression towards mainnet readiness, below is the verified Smart Contract ID assigned to this dApp:
-* **Contract ID:** `Q4BLBLYFQKTRUGNZYVWYC7BTEU3LSU35`
+* **Contract ID:** `CD3WC5DF2JA3SAHCVISQ6R34KB4YJZDCDB5URHTSFSY555QQJLFIVPQL`

 ## ✨ Features
-1. **Dual Network Capabilities:** Users can seamlessly toggle between Stellar Testnet and Mainnet.
+1. **Dual Network Capabilities:** Users can seamlessly toggle between Stellar Testnet (Default) and Mainnet.
 The UI dynamically isolates balances, transaction inputs, and transaction histories based on the active network selection.
 2. **Wallet Authentication:** Secure login mechanism utilizing the Freighter browser extension API.
 3. **Native Stellar Payments:** Users can send native XLM tokens to any valid Stellar public key on their chosen network.
-4. **Friendbot Integration:** A built-in feature to automatically fund newly created testnet wallets with 10,000 XLM for testing purposes.
+4. **Friendbot Integration:** A built-in feature to automatically fund newly created testnet wallets with 10,000 XLM for testing purposes with a single click.
 5. **Custom XDR Handling:** Bypasses standard SDK transaction submission by compiling and signing raw XDR base64 strings directly to the specific network's Horizon API.
 6. **Real-time History:** Fetches and displays the most recent transactions (Sent/Received/Funded) directly from the Horizon API.